rynes/ClassProject/README.md

 ClassProject
 ============

-Class Project for Getting and Cleaning Data
+Class Project for mooc class "Getting and Cleaning Data" at Johns Hopkins